nefagi-01/project_1_database_systems/README.md

 1. We obtain `Option[LateTuple]` from `input.next()` and store it in `nextTuple`.
 2. If we obtain a `LateTuple` then we access `column` at the position `nextTuple.vid`.
 3. If we find a corresponding value in `column` we apply the projection if `projects` is not empty.
-4. At the end we return a `LateTuple` with the same `vid` and with the tuple containing now also the value from `column`.
+4. At the end we return a `LateTuple` with the same `vid` and with the projected tuple containing now also the value from `column`.

 ### Subtask 3.B: Implement the Optimization rules